kubeedge/website/docs/setup/install-with-keadm.md

 4. It is needed to set iptables on the host.
 (This command should be executed on every apiserver deployed node.)(In this case, this the master node, and execute this command by root.)
 Run the following command on the host where each apiserver runs:

-    **Note:** First, get the configmap containing all the Cloudcore IPs and tunnel ports:
+    **Note:** First, get the configmap containing all the CloudCore IPs and tunnel ports:

     ```bash
     kubectl get cm tunnelport -nkubeedge -oyaml